Thomas John Curry

 Thomas John Curry (born January 17, 1943) is an Irish-born American prelate of the Roman Catholic Church.
-Curry served as an auxiliary bishop of the Archdiocese of Los Angeles from 1994 to 2018.
-From 1994 to 2013, he was the episcopal vicar of the Santa Barbara Pastoral Region.
+Curry served as an auxiliary bishop of the Archdiocese of Los Angeles in California from 1994 to 2018.
+From 1994 to 2013, he was episcopal vicar of the Santa Barbara Pastoral Region of the archdiocese.

 Curry was forced to resign in 2013 as vicar due to his role in attempting to maintain the secrecy of sexual abuse allegations against priests in the archdiocese.

 Biography

 Early life

 Thomas Curry was born on January 17, 1943, in Drumgoon in County Cavan, in the Republic of Ireland.
 He attended University College Dublin, graduating in 1963 with a bachelor's degree in history.

 Priesthood

 On June 17, 1967, Curry was ordained to the priesthood by Bishop John Scanlan in Ireland at All Hallows College for the Archdiocese of Los Angeles.
-After his ordination in 1967, Curry served as an associate pastor at St. Bernardine of Siena Parish in Woodland Hills, California.
-In 1970, he started teaching at Pius X High School in Downey, California.
-During this time, Curry studied at Loyola Marymount University in Los Angeles, receiving a master's degree in history in 1973.
+After his ordination in 1967, Curry moved to the United States, where he started serving as an associate pastor at St. Bernardine of Siena Parish in Woodland Hills, California.

+In 1970, Curry started teaching at Pius X High School in Downey, California.
+During this time, Curry studied at Loyola Marymount University in Los Angeles, receiving a Master of History degree in 1973.

 In 1976, Curry was appointed director of the archdiocese Office of Continuing Education for Clergy.
 In 1978, he was a teacher for one year at St. Paul High School in Santa Fe Springs, California.
 He received a doctorate in history in 1983 from Claremont Graduate University in Claremont, California.
 In 1985, Curry was appointed as vicar for clergy.
-In 1991, he was named director of the Secretariat for Church Ministerial Services.

 In 1987, Curry wrote a memo to Cardinal Roger Mahony discussing how to keep secret acts of sexual abuse by priests, saying that they constituted privileged information.
 The memo mentioned Michael Wempe, a priest in Ventura County, California, who was accused of "some sexual touching".
 Wempe later admitted to abusing 13 boys.

+The Vatican named Curry as chaplain to his holiness in 1984 and prelate of honor in 1988.
+In 1991, he was named director of the Secretariat for Church Ministerial Services.